 Odoo ERP system - best of both worlds

 Odoo is an open-source ERP software that offers all three of the hosting options: cloud-based, on-premise and hybrid.
-It therefore provides its users with the unique flexibility to choose the deployment method that best suits their needs.
+It therefore provides its users with the unique flexibility to

 The cloud-based option, or their SaaS solution, is called Odoo Online, and it is hosted and managed by Odoo on their own servers.
 This option offers businesses the ultimate simplicity - you may register within minutes and access your ERP system through a web browser.
 Meanwhile, Odoo takes care of the rest, including the automatic updates and maintenance.